ondfisk/ondfisk.github.io/blog/_posts/2025-03-10-a-simplified-azure-landing-zones-alternative.markdown

 - Default to OAuth (`defaultToOAuthAuthentication`)
 - Enable [Defender for Storage](https://learn.microsoft.com/en-us/azure/defender-for-cloud/defender-for-storage-introduction)

-**NB**: We use [*modify*](https://learn.microsoft.com/en-us/azure/governance/policy/concepts/effect-modify) and [deploy if not exists](https://learn.microsoft.com/en-us/azure/governance/policy/concepts/effect-deploy-if-not-exists) policy effects to ensure existing storage accounts are also governed by the same rules.
+**NB**: We use [*modify*](https://learn.microsoft.com/en-us/azure/governance/policy/concepts/effect-modify) and [deploy if not exists](https://learn.microsoft.com/en-us/azure/governance/policy/concepts/effect-deploy-if-not-exists) policy effects to ensure that issues with existing storage accounts are automatically remediated.

-**NBB**: Security relies exclusively on [*zero trust*](https://learn.microsoft.com/en-us/security/zero-trust/) principles of identity-based security (disabling keys) and encryption in transit (HTTPS/TLS 1.2).
+**NBB**: Security relies on [*zero trust*](https://learn.microsoft.com/en-us/security/zero-trust/) principles of identity-based security (disabling keys) and encryption in transit (HTTPS/TLS 1.2).

 Having done this, a storage account can be deployed with a very simple *Bicep* template: